-The most interesting facts about Kuwait, from remote control camel racing to one of the richest populations in the world.
+Here are the most interesting facts about Kuwait, from remote-controlled camel racing to one of the richest populations in the world.

 Fast facts